2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/lookup/placeholder-tokens.md

 * `In` - used like `[In:Default:PageSize]`
 * `Settings` - used like `[Settings:PageSize]`
 * There is another special override-token system (not documented) which is used for testing

-For more on this, read the [DataSource Configuration](xref:Specs.DataSources.Configuration) section.

 ## Also Read